If you’re not at the table, you’re on the menu

 Business Model 1: Order Taker

-The Order Taker is responsible for customer focus in terms of providing formal learning solutions.
+The Order Taker is responsible to customers in terms of providing formal learning solutions.
 Under the motto “If you want it, we’ve got it”, they ensure that learning solutions are available to match client demand.

-The Order Taker also makes the service provision as simple and efficient as possible, offering no complex training analysis, theoretical models or evaluations, but a detailed professional catalog of the formal learning solutions available.
+The Order Taker also makes the service provision as simple and efficient as possible, offering no complex training analysis, theoretical models or evaluations, but supplies a detailed professional catalog of the available formal learning solutions.

 The Order Taker has the budget to facilitate training in organizations and to take the burden from management when it comes to learning issues.
 This mix of activities and services makes the Order Taker attractive to management and training participants alike, thanks also to the inherent pragmatism, decisiveness and strong operational focus.

-One disadvantage for the Order Taker is the near absence of evaluations to demonstrate business impact.
-Expenditure is justified based on an overview of costs and the resulting participation in online and offline learning activities.
+One disadvantage for the Order Taker is the near absence of evaluation to demonstrate business impact.
+Justification of expenditure based on an overview of costs and the resulting participation in online and offline learning activities.
 Management regards the Order Taker as a cost center.